-To inform stakeholders of possible issues, the Consulting Team performed reconnaissance studies on groundwater and water quality, storm water and flooding, and water supply and demand for the Region.
-Those studies identified the location and extent groundwater and flooding issues, suggested additional monitoring, recommended BMPs for stormwater issues and confirmed the Region's water supply was generally adequate through 2030.
+To inform stakeholders of possible issues, the Consulting Team performed technical studies on groundwater and water quality, storm water and flooding, and water supply and demand for the Region.
+Those studies identified the location and extent of groundwater and flooding issues, suggested additional monitoring, recommended Best Management Practices for stormwater issues and confirmed the Region's water supply was generally adequate through 2030.